neilobremski/adverstorial/README.md

 * 2 player writers represent either the protagonist (good) or antagonist (evil) of the story.
 * A coin-flip starts the game to pick which player goes first.
 * Turn 1: Player receives seed text for inspiration and writes a complete short story.
-* Turn 2+: Player rewrites the story and expands it by 1 to 3 paragraphs.
+* Turn 2+: Player rewrites, edits and expands the story while preserving its beginning and end.
 * The story at each turn must always be whole: title, comprehensive plot, and conclusion.
 * After the final round, the story is read and judged.
 * The side that is deemed the most interesting wins (not necessarily the "one that lives")!